Brooks98/Senior-Design-305/GimbalSystemDriver/readme.txt

-Here, I want to build a class that has all the tools we need to fine tune the control of our motors.
+IN PROGRESS: See CurrentControlPIDtest to mess around with some of this Here, I want to build a class that has all the tools we need to fine tune the control of our motors.
 Hopefully then, actually building the control algorithms for the haptic feedback will be much simpler.
 Included will be motor and gimbal system parameters.